ycshao21/ycshao21.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year undergraduate student at the School of Computer Engineering and Science, [Shanghai University](https://www.shu.edu.cn/), adept at designing and implementing deep learning models with PyTorch.
+I am a senior student majoring in **Computer Science and Technology** at the [School of Computer Engineering and Science](https://cs.shu.edu.cn/), [Shanghai University](https://www.shu.edu.cn/), adept at designing and implementing deep learning models with PyTorch.

 I have a strong passion for learning and sharing knowledge, and eager to embrace new opportunities and challenges.
-For inquiries or collaboration interests, please feel free to contact me via matthewshao21@outlook.com.
+For inquiries or collaboration interests, please feel free to contact me via **matthewshao21@outlook.com**.

 Skills